ThomasRohde/script-magic/README.md

 sm run hello-world
 ```

-Pass parameters to the script:
+Pass parameters to the script (Script Magic intelligently separates its own options from the script's arguments):

 ```bash
 sm run hello-world --name="John"
 ```
+Script Magic will automatically use `uv run` to execute the script in the correct environment, handling any dependencies.

 Force refresh from GitHub before running: